 Elizabeth Eliza said she could say one line, if they each could add as much.
-But it proved they all knew the same line that she did, as they began:- "When, in the course of-when, in the course of-when, in the course of human-when in the course of human events, it becomes-when, in the course of human events, it becomes necessary-when, in the course of human events it becomes necessary for one people"- They could not get any farther.
+But it proved they all knew the same line that she did, as they began:> "When, in the course of when, in the course of when, in the course of human when in the course of human events when, in the course of human events, it becomes when, in the course of human events, it becomes necessary when, in the course of human events it becomes necessary for one people"> They could not get any farther.
 Some of the party decided that "one people" was a good place to stop, and the little boys sent off some fresh torpedoes in honor of the people.
 But Mr. Peterkin was not satisfied.
 He invited the assembled party to stay until sunset, and meanwhile he would find a copy, and torpedoes were to be saved to be fired off at the close of every sentence.